Styrofoam recycling as a business? Warm Heart has developed a simple, replicable system to convert styrofoam into a useful product.

 If you plan to use styrofoam cement to bear loads – in foundations or walls – you will need to test the structural properties of whatever ratio you select and, indeed, of styrofoam as a cement additive.

-If you chose to go ahead and use styrofoam cement, it is easy to make and use.
-You will require (1) lots of styrofoam fuzz, (2) cement powder, (3) water, (4) a large mixing container, (5) a bucket to use as a standard measure, (6) a hoe for mixing and, if you are making bricks, (7) molds, mold-sized rectangles of wood for packing and flattening cement in the molds, and a drying area.
+If you chose to go ahead and use foam cement, it is easy to make and use.
+You will require (1) lots of styrofoam fuzz, (2) cement powder, (3) water, (4) a large mixing container, (5) a bucket to use as a standard measure, (5) a hoe for mixing and, if you are making bricks, (5) either molds, mold-sized rectangles of wood for packing and flattening cement in the molds, or some kind of brick making machine, and (6) a drying area.
 If you are planning to make roof tiles, you will need the tile forms.
 If you are planning to lay a styrofoam cement roof, you need to have prepared the frame to contain the cement at the edges of the roof.

 The easiest molds to make are “ladder” molds for two or three bricks.
 (Do not go for more.
 They get unwieldy very fast.
 Better to have many molds than a few big, awkward molds.)
 The key thing to remember is that you want all of your bricks to be exactly the same size – and a standard construction size so that anything you might buy – window or doorframes, for example, or columns – match up with them properly.